-Considering the latest increasing infection rates there is still a risk of an extended lockdown.
+Considering the latest increasing share of the "Delta" variant there is a risk of a future lockdown in the course of a potential fourth wave.
 Thus LFG continues to focus on resolute cash-flow management to ensure a high level of liquidity.